 Industries & Professions /

-Employment for paralegals is expected to grow much faster than the average through 2018, according to the U.S. Department of Labor.
-One reason for the expected rapid growth in the profession is the financial benefit of employing paralegals.
+Employment for paralegals is expected to grow 17 percent through 2022, according to the U.S. Department of Labor, which is faster than the average for all careers.
+One reason for the continued demand in the profession is the financial benefit of employing paralegals.
 The paralegal, whose duties fall between those of the legal secretary and those of the attorney, helps make the delivery of legal services more cost effective to clients.
 The growing need for legal services among the general population and the increasing popularity of prepaid legal plans is creating a tremendous demand for paralegals in private law firms.
 In the private sector, paralegals can work in banks, insurance companies, real estate and title insurance firms, and corporate legal departments.
 In the public sector, there is a growing need for paralegals in the courts, community legal service programs, government agencies, and consumer organizations.